isabelroses/website/src/content/nixos-and-secrets.md

 ## Agenix

-Agenix is a takes a different approach from sops-nix making it feel a lot more like nix since you configure all the secrets and who can access them through the `secrets.nix` file.
+Agenix takes a different approach from sops-nix making it feel a lot more like nix since you configure all the secrets and who can access them through the `secrets.nix` file.
 It is important to note that you can also configure what keys have access to what secret.
 This file might look a little like so: